euwbah/musescore-xen-tuner/README.md

 2. [Nominals](#simple-example) & equave size
 3. [Accidental chains](#adding-accidentals) (optional)
 4. Optional declarations:
-   - [Ligatures](#accidental-ligatures-real-heji) allow you to declare how different symbols combine into other symbols.
+   - [Ligatures `lig(x,y,z,...)`](#accidental-ligatures-real-heji) allow you to declare how different symbols combine into other symbols.
 [Advanced ligatures](#advanced-advanced-ligature-use-weak--important-ligatures) can control which enharmonic spellings/accidentals are present in a tuning.
-   - [Auxiliary operations](#auxiliary-operations) define what the other keyboard shortcuts (e.g. `Alt+Up/Down`) do.
-You can control which accidental chains will be affected, and whether or not the nominal is allowed to change when using those auxiliary up/down operations.
+   - [Auxiliary operations `aux(x,y,z,...)`](#auxiliary-operations) define what the other keyboard shortcuts (e.g. `Alt+Up/Down`) do.
+You can control which accidental chains will be affected, and whether the nominal is allowed to change when using those auxiliary up/down operations.
-   - [Secondary accidentals](#advanced-secondary-accidentals) define additional symbols that are not part of the main set of notes accessible by up/down operations, but will still act like accidentals.
+   - [Secondary accidentals `sec()`](#advanced-secondary-accidentals) define additional symbols that are not part of the main set of notes accessible by up/down operations, but will still act like accidentals.
 You can access these by declaring [text representations](#advanced-declaring-text-representations-of-accidentals) of the accidentals and [entering the accidentals as fingerings](#entering-accidentals-directly-using-fingerings).
 5. Preference settings:
    - [nobold()](#nobold) - text accidentals will not be bolded by default
    - [explicit()](#explicit) - display accidentals on every note, even if not necessary
    - [displaysteps()](#configuring-display-steps) - enables & configures the [steps display](#8-display-steps--display-cents) plugin
    - [displaycents()](#configuring-display-cents) - configures the [cents display](#8-display-steps--display-cents) plugin.
+   - [independent()](#advanced-independent-accidental-symbols) - declare groups of symbols that act independently of other groups.

 ### Tuning configuration syntax overview